gasbrieo/identity-forge/README.md

 ## 📌 Notes

 - This project is not a production-ready app — it's built for learning and portfolio purposes.
-- The goal is to demonstrate a real-world flow: authentication, state management, and API integration.
+- The goal is to demonstrate a real-world authentication flow using Microsoft Identity and a clean SPA frontend.
-- All data is persisted in a real database, with proper backend validation and business rules.
+- All authentication logic is handled in the backend and integrated with the frontend via custom JWTs.
-- Authentication is handled via Clerk, and the backend enforces logic such as due date checks and payment status.
+- OAuth providers like Google and GitHub are handled via Identity + external login flow.

 ## 🪪 License